1Password/scim-examples/beta/docker/README.md

 ## Get started

-> **Note**
->
+> [!Note]
-> 📚 Before proceeding, review the [Preparation Guide](/PREPARATION.md) at the root of this repository.
+> Before proceeding, review the [Preparation Guide](/PREPARATION.md) at the root of this repository.

-Create a public DNS A record that points to the public IP address of the Linux server for your SCIM bridge.
-For example, `scim.example.com`.
+Create a public DNS record that points to the public IP address of the Linux server for your SCIM bridge.
+For example, `op-scim-bridge.example.com`.

 ### 🛠️ Prepare the Linux server